russell-archer/StoreHelper/README.md

 # Creating a Production Product List
 We'll see shortly how one of the first things our app has to do on starting is request localized product information from the App Store.
-This is the case both when using the local StoreKit test environment and the App Store release environment.
-This requires a list of our product identifiers.
-We've defined our products in the
+This is the case both when using the local StoreKit test environment and the live App Store environment.
+This requires a list of our **product identifiers** (`ProductId`).

-StoreKit configuration file, so it seems obvious that we should use that as the repository for our IAP data.
+We've defined our products in the StoreKit configuration file, so it seems obvious that we should use that as the repository for our IAP data.
 Retrieving config data at runtime isn't difficult
 (it's `JSON`).
 However, the StoreKit configuration file is intended for use *when testing* and it's not a good idea to use it for production too.
 It would be all too easy to allow "test products" to make it into the release build!

-So, we'll define a list of our product identifiers in a property list.
+StoreHelper defines a list of product identifiers in a property list named `Products.plist`.
+It's saved in the `Shared/StoreHelper/Configuration` folder:

-Create a new property list named "**Products.plist**", save it to the `Shared/StoreHelper/Configuration` folder and add the product identifiers:

 ```xml
 <plist version="1.0">